 For years, certain businesses have filed Form 5472 to report information about foreign involvement in a US trade or business.
 Any enterprise with at least 25% foreign ownership was required to disclose all “reportable transactions” to the IRS.

-  On December 13, 2016, the IRS made three key changes to the instructions for filing this report that revised definitions and added new requirements – changes that effectually increased the number of entities now required to file the report and complicated the reporting process itself.
+Back in 2016, the IRS made three key changes to the instructions for filing this report that revised definitions and added new requirements – changes that effectually increased the number of entities now required to file the report and complicated the reporting process itself.

 The most significant change of all was the inclusion of foreign-owned U.S. disregarded entities.
 Under the new regulations, these foreign-owned DEs are now regarded as domestic corporations for the filing purposes of Form 5472 meaning that certain foreign individuals and businesses are now required to report to the IRS.

 While cumbersome, it is understandable that the US government would request US citizens to report their interest in foreign corporations.
 But to understand why the US feels that it is within their jurisdiction to make demands on foreign entities takes a bit more explanation.

 The IRS utilizes a second form – Form 5471 – to specifically request information from US persons about their interest in any foreign corporations.
 If you were a US citizen, you would file an annual return for all your foreign corporations.
 Whether they held real estate, were an active business, or did absolutely nothing, you had to file a Form 5471 for each one.